LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 .. c:macro:: SUNLogExtraDebugVec(logger, label, vec, msg_txt, ...)

-   When extra debugging logging is enabled, this macro expands to a call to :c:func:`SUNLogger_QueueMsg` and :c:func:`N_VPrintFile` to log a debug message and output the vector data.
+   When extra debugging logging is enabled, this macro expands to a call to :c:func:`SUNLogger_QueueMsg` and :c:func:`N_VPrintFile` to log an extra debug message and output the vector data.
 Otherwise, this expands to nothing.

    :param logger: the :c:type:`SUNLogger` to handle the message.
    :param label: the ``const char*`` message label.